-Students in the High School Connections program that fall below the 2.0 FTCC cumulative GPA requirement after the completion of two FTCC classes are eligible to repeat a course for credit in an attempt to raise their cumulative FTCC GPA above the 2.0 requirement.
+Students in the High School Connections program that fall below the 2.0 FTCC cumulative GPA requirement after the completion of two FTCC classes are eligible to repeat a course for credit during the FTCC Summer term only in an attempt to raise their cumulative FTCC GPA above the 2.0 requirement.
 If, after repeating the course(s), the student has not earned a 2.0 or higher cumulative FTCC GPA, the student will no longer be eligible to continue in the High School Connections program.
 This Course Repeat Policy can only be utilized once within the High School Connections program.